tnebooks/12th-chemistry/content.en/docs/electro-chemistry/_index.md

 **Completion of circuit**: Electrons flow from the negatively charged zinc anode into the positively charged copper cathode through the external wire, at the same time, anions move towards anode and cations move towards the cathode compartment.
 This completes the circuit.

-**Consumption of Electrodes**: As the Daniel cell operates, the mass of zinc electrode gradually decreases while the mass of the copper electrode increases and hence the cell will function until the entire metallic zinc electrode is converted into \( \mathrm{Zn}^{2+} \) or the entire \( \mathrm{Cu}^{2+} \) ions are converted into metallic copper.
+**Consumption of Electrodes**: As the Daniell cell operates, the mass of zinc electrode gradually decreases while the mass of the copper electrode increases and hence the cell will function until the entire metallic zinc electrode is converted into \( \mathrm{Zn}^{2+} \) or the entire \( \mathrm{Cu}^{2+} \) ions are converted into metallic copper.

-Unlike Daniel cell, in certain cases, the reactants (or) products cannot serve as electrodes and in such cases inert electrode such as graphite (or) platinum is used which conducts current in the external circuit.
+Unlike Daniell cell, in certain cases, the reactants (or) products cannot serve as electrodes and in such cases inert electrode such as graphite (or) platinum is used which conducts current in the external circuit.

 #### 9.3.2 Galvanic cell notation

-The galvanic cell is represented by a cell diagram, for example, Daniel cell is represented as
+The galvanic cell is represented by a cell diagram, for example, Daniell cell is represented as

 \[
 \mathrm{Zn(s) | Zn^{2+}(aq) || Cu^{2+}(aq) | Cu(s)}